-1. The competent authorities of the Contracting States shall exchange such information as is necessary for carrying out the provisions of this Convention or of the domestic laws of the Contracting States concerning taxes covered by this Convention insofar as the taxation thereunder is not contrary to the provisions of this Convention, or for the prevention of fiscal evasion with respect to such taxes.
-The exchange of information is not restricted by Article 1.
-Any information received by a Contracting State shall be treated as secret in the same manner as information obtained under the domestic laws of that Contracting State and shall be disclosed only to persons or authorities, including courts and administrative bodies, involved in the assessment or collection of, the enforcement or prosecution in respect of, or the determination of appeals in relation to, the taxes covered by this Convention.
+1. The competent authorities of the Contracting States shall exchange such information (including documents or certified copies of the documents) as is foreseeably relevant for carrying out the provisions of this Convention or to the administration or enforcement of the domestic laws concerning taxes of every kind and description imposed on behalf of the Contracting States, or of their political sub-divisions or local authorities, insofar as the taxation thereunder is not contrary to the Convention.
+The exchange of information is not restricted by Articles 1 and 2.

+Any information received under paragraph 1 by a 2.
+Contracting State shall be treated as secret in the same manner as information obtained under the domestic laws of that Contracting State and shall be disclosed only to persons or authorities (including courts and administrative bodies) concerned with the assessment or collection of, the enforcement or prosecution in respect of, the determination of appeals in relation to the taxes referred to in paragraph 1, or the oversight of the above.
 Such persons or authorities shall use the information only for such purposes.
 They may disclose the information in public court proceedings or in judicial decisions.
+Notwithstanding the foregoing, information received by a Contracting State may be used for other purposes when such information may be used for such other purposes under the laws of both Contracting States and the competent authority of the supplying Contracting State authorises such use.

-2. In no case shall the provisions of paragraph 1 be construed so as to impose on a Contracting State the obligation:
+3. In no case shall the provisions of paragraphs 1 and 2 be construed so as to impose on a Contracting State the obligation:

-- (a) to carry out administrative measures at variance with the laws and the administrative practice of that or of the other Contracting State; - (b) to supply information which is not obtainable under the laws or in the normal course of the administration of that or of the other Contracting State; - (c) to supply information which would disclose any trade, business, industrial, commercial or professional secret or trade process, or information, the disclosure of which would be contrary to public policy (ordre public).
+- (a) to carry out administrative measures at variance with the laws and administrative practice of that or of the other Contracting State; - (b) to supply information which is not obtainable under the laws or in the normal course of the administration of that or of the other Contracting State; - (c) to supply information which would disclose any trade, business, industrial, commercial or professional secret or trade process, or information the disclosure of which would be contrary to public policy.